Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Oversized guitar and large signage in front of the entrance to the Grand Ole Opry in Nashville.

-Nashville hotel prices are high, even in the off season.
-We stayed in Music Row a little outside the Broadway Area of town.
-There are regular $10 shuttles to go downtown during the day and evenings.
+We always find Nashville hotel prices are high, even in the off season.
+We had stayed in Music Row a little outside the Broadway Area of town, and in Opryland.

-You’re going to be here for 2 nights, so park up and enjoy a break from behind the wheel.
-Nashville has a lovely riverside to stroll along if you fancy a walk.
+You’re going to be here for 2 nights, park up and enjoy a break from behind the wheel.
+We preferred staying just outside Broadway as it was easier to park and a bit quieter at night.

-1. Visit the Hall of Fame of Country Music and take the tour to original recording studios of Elvis and Dolly Parton.
+1. Visit the Hall of Fame of Country Music and take the tour to original recording studios of Elvis and Dolly Parton – it’s a small building and the tour is only 20 minutes but I’ve done it twice and it’s fun!

 2. Tour the Ryman Auditorium which has held music events for the past 130 years.
-Get tickets (if you can) and go back at night for a concert.
+Keep your ticket for a discounted entrance to Johnny Cash museum.

-5. Sip beer at The Palace, a low key venue which showcases generations of country music.
+5. Sip beer at The Palace, a more traditional music venue which showcases generations of country music and serves good lunches.

 A skyline of downtown St Louis with the famous Gateway Arch and park.